financefeast/python_client/README.md

 * datetime_from: string ; date range start in format YYYY-MM-DD : hh:mm:ss
 * datetime_to: string ; date range end in format YYYY-MM-DD : hh:mm:ss
 * exchange: string ; exchange ticker is member of
-* interval: string ; data time interval
+* interval: string ; date time interval
-* window: list ; list of integers for the bollinger lookback window
+* window: list ; list of integers for the bollinger look-back window

 ### stochastic
 Get "stochastic" prices and stochastic oscillator for ticker